-ALLERGIES to shellfish, peanuts, pineapple and intolerances to other foods made family gatherings and the Chinese festival celebrations difficult for Helen Chu.
+Allergies to shellfish, peanuts, pineapple plus some food intolerances made family gatherings and Chinese festival celebrations difficult for Helen Chu.

 Her family’s favorite shrimp dumplings?
 A nibble as a child before she was diagnosed left her coughing, itching and covered in hives.
 The delicious dim sum served at so many birthday banquets, weddings and restaurants in her Queens, New York neighborhood?
 She has to pass.